jacobjonsson/rust-html/README.md

-A very basic html parser written in rust with zero dependencies.
+A very basic html parser.